7 Examples Of Electromagnetic Waves

 Uses

-Ultraviolet is used in creating fluorescent effects in the medical world.
+Ultraviolet is used to create fluorescent effects in the medical world.

 Ultraviolet s used in curing resins and inks.